Quake, rattle, roll: Padres beat Dodgers 3-2 during shaker

 The TV broadcast was marred by the camera bouncing up and down.

-Hernàndez appeared to react to the quake by stepping out of the batter’s box after Lauer’s third pitch.
+Hearing the crowd stirring, Hernàndez stepped out of the batter’s box after Lauer’s third pitch.
 He eventually flied out to left field to end the inning.

+“He didn’t feel it, either, so he was kind of wondering what all the ruckus was about,” Roberts said.
+“I was hoping that he would hit the ball out of the ballpark, add to the commotion.”

+Padres manager Andy Green said he felt the quake and noticed one of the foul poles swaying.

+“I said to (coach) Rod (Barajas) that I’d love for Kikè Hernàndez to hit a ball right down the line where the foul pole sways in and the ball swings just foul based on that,” he said.

-There was nothing said by the public address announcer regarding the quake.
+Nothing was said by the public address announcer regarding the quake.

 “People were freaking out,” said Daniel Earle, a 52-year-old fan sitting with his wife in the reserve level.
 “I’m surprised my arm is still here.
 She was squeezing into it so hard.”